kenzyeee/c-console-based-version-control-system/README.md

-# c-console-based-version-control-system
-A lightweight, console-based version control system built in C that mimics essential Git functionality.
-This project allows users to create and manage multiple versions of a file using unique version IDs, delta-based storage, and a simple linked-list structure.
+A lightweight, console-based version control system implemented in C.
+This project simulates core Git-like functionality, including:

+Creating versions with unique IDs

+Storing efficient delta differences between versions

+Maintaining a change log for each commit

+Reconstructing any past version instantly

+Limiting the number of stored versions using an auto-pruning mechanism

+Doubly linked list storage for fast traversal

+Includes an interactive console menu for committing changes, viewing logs, and retrieving any version.